 This is the second in a series of blog posts about renewable energy options for retailers.

-As retailers look to reduce their environmental footprint and grow renewable energy investments, we continue to hear from our members that understanding the ever-changing renewables procurement landscape can be challenging.
+As retailers look to reduce their environmental footprint and grow renewable energy investments, RILA continues to hear from our members that understanding the ever-changing renewables procurement landscape can be challenging.
 That's why we are developing a new renewable energy guide, which highlights fundamentals of different procurement options and key considerations, specifically for retailers.

-In a series of blog posts, we'll be outlining various topics featured in the guide; the first, onsite PPAs, is outlined below.
+In a series of blog posts, we'll be outlining various topics featured in the guide; the second in our series, Owned Onsite Systems, is outlined below.
 We are excited to share the chapters one by one, and to work with partners like Schneider Electric in their development.

 Who uses them/What are the key benefits?

-Onsite PPAs also offer retailers the reputational benefits of supporting renewable energy.
+Owned onsite systems also offer retailers the reputational and visual impact benefits of supporting renewable energy.

 Like any renewable energy initiative, engaging company stakeholders is crucial to get buy-in and ensure there is a thorough understanding of the deal structure, benefits, risks, and implementation.
 Stakeholder groups that should be involved include Facilities, Procurement/Energy, Finance/Accounting, and Risk Management.

-To learn more about onsite PPAs, if they're a viable option for your company, and next steps for moving forward, access the full chapter in the renewable energy guide here.
-For more information about RILA's renewable energy management initiatives, contact Erin Hiatt.
+To learn more about Owned Onsite Systems, if they're a viable option for your company, and next steps for moving forward, access the full chapter in the renewable energy guide here and all the chapters published so far here.
+For more information about RILA's renewable energy initiatives, contact Erin Hiatt.